Astronomy 102 – Exam 2 – Study Guide

 What stuff is in the interstellar medium?

-What elements can different types of stars produce?
+What elements can different mass stars produce?

 How do interstellar gas and dust respond to starlight?